kantologist/multiagent-sac/ContinuousControl/report.md

 ### Credit

-Most of the code structure for DQN followed this projects [here](https://github.com/MrSyee/pg-is-all-you-need)
+Most of the code structure for SAC followed this projects [here](https://github.com/MrSyee/pg-is-all-you-need)